 Pain at MedlinePlus provides information for all types of pain and pain management.
-Topics include non-drug pain relief, chronic pain, acute pain, moving beyond opioids, acupuncture and alternative therapy for pain, moving beyond opioids, quality of life scale, nerve pain, palliative care, whiplash, tips for finding a pain physician, and links to organizations such as the American Chronic Pain Association.
-Facts and figures compiled by the American Pain Foundation also linked
+Topics include non-drug pain relief, chronic pain, acute pain, moving beyond opioids, acupuncture and alternative therapy for pain, moving beyond opioids, quality of life scale for people with pain, nerve pain, palliative care, whiplash, tips for finding a pain physician, and links to organizations such as the American Chronic Pain Association.

-Find hospitals that have received certification in stroke care (Primary Stroke Centers or two other stroke designations), palliative care, hip and knee, heart failure, inpatient diabetes, perinatal services or ventricular assist devices in the US.
+Joint Commission Disease-Specific Care – Certified Hospitals helps you find hospitals that have achieved Certification or Advanced Certification in any of about 9 programs.
+Advanced certification in stroke care (Primary Stroke Centers or two other stroke designations) is the most common.
+Other advanced certification programs are in hip and knee, inpatient diabetes, perinatal services, and ventricular assist devices.
+Add-on certification is available for palliative care and primary care medical home.
 Many are listed as having Advanced programs.
-Other types of certification may be available.
-Somewhat hard to use.
 The Joint Commission is the leading accrediting body for hospitals.